United Air Lines Flight 4: About the air crew

 The captain for this flight, Halston A. "Colly" Collison, was a very experienced pilot.
-He flew for the U.S. Air Mail Service in Wyoming and accumulated 3482 hours flying mail in single-engine biplanes and survived multiple forced landings.
-In the book "Wyoming Air Mail Pioneers", Collison is referred to as "the lucky one" because of the number of forced landings he survived while flying mail around Wyoming, which is noted for its cold temperatures, strong, gusty winds and sudden snowstorms.
+He flew for the U.S. Air Mail Service in Wyoming and accumulated 3482 hours flying mail in single-engine biplanes.
+In the book "Wyoming Air Mail Pioneers," Collison is referred to as "the lucky one," because of the number of forced landings he survived while flying mail around Wyoming, which is noted for its cold temperatures, strong, gusty winds and sudden snowstorms.
 Some of Collison's exploits flying air mail were documented in the January, 1926, issue of National Geographic in an article written by J. Parker Van Zandt, Lt.
 U.S. Army Air Service pilot.
 Collison started flying for United Airlines sometime before 1933.

-Collison's co-pilot for this trip was 27 year-old George E. Batty, who was known as "Jeb".
+Collison's co-pilot for this trip was 27 year-old George E. Batty, who was known as "Jeb."
 Batty was from Denver, Colorado, and was an Army Air Corps veteran with a reputation for fearlessness.

 The flight attendant on board the flight was Miss Leona Mason, who was trained as a nurse.